GoogleCloudPlatform/click-to-deploy/k8s/prometheus-operator/README.md

   --selector app.kubernetes.io/name=${APP_INSTANCE_NAME}
 ```

-> **NOTE:** It will delete only the prometheus-operator application.
-All prometheus-operator managed resources will be available.
+> **NOTE:** This will only delete the `prometheus-operator` app.
+All
+`prometheus-operator`-managed resources will remain available.

 ### Delete the GKE cluster

-Optionally, if you don't need the deployed application or the GKE cluster,
+Optionally, if you don't need the deployed app or the GKE cluster, use this
-delete the cluster using this command:
+command to delete the cluster:

 ```shell
 gcloud container clusters delete "${CLUSTER}" --zone "${ZONE}"